eguvenc/Router/website/en/builder.md

-## Loaders
+## Builder

-To make your application more understandable, you may want to keep the route collection in a file.
-The loaders create a route collection class by reading a route file defined in your application.
+To make your application more understandable, you may want to keep the route data in a file.
+Once you have read a route file defined in your application then builder will be able to create the route collection class.

-### Yaml file loader
+### Yaml file

 An example .yaml file.